 Basic Barbecue Sauce 2 cups Ketchup 1/4 cup cider vinegar 1/4 cup Worcestershire sauce 1/4 cup firmly packed brown sugar 2 tablespoons molasses 2 tablespoons prepared mustard 1 tablespoon Tabasco sauce 1 tablespoon of your favorite barbecue rub 2 teaspoons liquid smoke 1/2 teaspoon black […]

-- Table salt
+- Kosher salt